 Prayer may evoke a true force from the deepest layers of oneself.
 Such prayer is not merely a repetition of meaningless words but entering in a true state of seeking to contact the Self beyond the self.
 If prayer is answered one may enter in a state of Grace leading to recovery of body, mind, or circumstances.

-A crisis may effect a catharsis.
+A crisis may lead to a catharsis.
 Yet one must bear in mind that one's depleted condition may have a somatic component.
 Taking medication may be better than to succumb to the ailment.

 Communicating means entering into the world of the person one is in contact with.
 Otherwise it will be difficult to understand the meaning of what is being communicated.
 To lend an ear without lapsing in a discourse about one's own convictions and miseries may mean a sacrifice to some, though.
 In conversation one should apply terms that are understandable within the framework of the other person.
 (I wonder whether I am doing so in this paper?!)